One Governors Lane,

 Museum collections include two rare drafts of the U.S. Constitution as well as an original Purple Heart, awarded by George Washington to soldiers demonstrating extraordinary bravery.
 Exhibits highlight the Society of the Cincinnati, the nation’s oldest veterans’ society, and its first president, George Washington.
 Permanent collections include American furnishings, ceramics, silver, textiles and military ephemera.

 The Folsom Tavern, down the hill from the Ladd-Gilman House, built by local entrepreneur Colonel Samuel Folsom, was the center of Exeter’s political scene during the Revolution.
-Currently under restoration, the Folsom Tavern opens to the public in spring 2007 as an interactive exhibits and education center.
+Restored in 2007, the Folsom Tavern is open to the public as an interactive exhibits and education center.

 The American Independence Museum is a private, not-for-profit institution whose mission is to provide a place for the study, research, education and interpretation of the American Revolution and of the role that New Hampshire, Exeter, and the Gilman family played in the founding of the new republic.